kikitech2/WEBDE_PART1/README.md

 The websites goal is to increase their local and international presence and measure the growth of patient reviews to increase the websites crediabilty, brand and leads.

-#Key Features and Functionality -
+#Key Features and Functionality -  NEW UPDATE* PART 2

 The website hosting and domain name, the requirements (content writing ) , programming languages ( basic html) and frameworks ( sitemap and wireframes) are all technical requirements to be featured on the part of the POE.
-(PART 2) New CSS Style sheet ( Design, Typography Styles, Layout structure, Visual Styles, Resonsive Design)
+(PART 2) New CSS Style sheet ( Design, Typography Styles, Layout structure, Visual Styles, Resonsive Design, images, a video)

 #Timeline and Milestones - NEW UPDATE* PART 2